ElyousfiMohamed/ClustringOfBrainMRI/README.md

 <img src="./Assets/Images/map-reduce.png" width="561" height="283">

 # Implementation
+Clustering of a cerebral MRI image.
+The image is in grid level (grayscale image) where the value of each pixel is between 0 and 255 (0 represents the black color and 255 represents the white color).
+The image shows three parts of the brain namely white matter, gray matter and cerebrospinal fluid, the objective is to know the pixels of each part.

 |Original Image|White Matter|Gray Matter|Cerebrospinal Fluid|
 |:------:|:------:|:------:|:------:|
 |<img src="./Assets/Images/mri.jpeg" width="300" height="200">|<img src="./Assets/Images/white_matter.jpg" width="300" height="200">|<img src="./Assets/Images/gray_matter.jpg" width="300" height="200">|<img src="./Assets/Images/cerebrospinal_fluid.jpg" width="300" height="200">|